Why It Works

 Regenerative medicine is a good option for both acute and chronic problems.
 It can be used for knees, hips and shoulders to halt the progression of osteoarthritis and heal cartilage, tendon and ligament tears.
 It can even provide relief for patients when other nonsurgical methods have failed.

-The in-office procedure is often guided by diagnostic imaging to ensure regenerative cells are injected in the targeted area where your body needs them most.
+The in-office procedure is targeted to damaged joints to ensure regenerative cells are injected in the targeted area where your body needs them most.
 Patients often start to experience pain relief and decreased inflammation quickly, which continues to improve with time.

 If you’re experiencing arthritis or pain from an injury, schedule a free consultation to find out if regenerative medicine could help you.